Ruggero Bonomi: Italian Social Republic

 Together with the personal secretary of the Duce, Luigi Gatti, Bonomi organized an evacuation flight of the highest personalities of the regime from Ghedi to Spain, which was to take place on 22 April 1945 with an S.79 with Croatian insignia, but this flight did not place due to Mussolini's refusal.
 Together with Graziani and Adjutant General Rosario Sorrentino, Bonomi left Milan for Menaggio, where Mussolini was staying, and then for Como, where the surviving RSI leaders were meeting.
 On 27 April he, Graziani and Sorrentino surrendered in Cernobbio to the representatives of the National Liberation Committee, assisted by Captain Emilio Q. Daddario of the US Army.
 The three were transferred to Milan, where they spent one night at the Hotel Regina, still manned by the SS (who had made a deal with Captain Daddario and were waiting for the arrival of regular Allied troops to surrender to them), and another at the Hotel Milano, occupied by the OSS Mission directed by Biagio Max Corvo.
 Leaving the Hotel Milano, the three spent the afternoon of April 29 in the San Vittore prison, but at five in the afternoon they left Milan by car to be transferred to Ghedi, as prisoners of the IV U.S. Corps.
 Bonomi was later transferred to the Coltano prisoner-of-war camp, and then to the prison of Florence in December.
 Towards the middle of January 1946 he was transferred to Milan, where on June 19 the Court of Assize acquitted him with full formula of all charges, a sentence confirmed by the Court of Cassation on December 15, 1947.
-Shortly afterwards, a Special Commission of the Ministry of the Air Force decided to place him on absolute leave with retroactive effect from September 1945.
+Shortly afterwards, a Special Commission of the Ministry of Defence decided to place him on absolute leave with retroactive effect from September 1945.
 He then retired to private life, writing a memorial in 1970 in which he recounted the course of events, in particular the last hours before the surrender to the Allies.
 He died in Oderzo on April 12, 1980.